StephenGunn/jovian/src/content/posts/sveltekit-form-validation-with-valibot.md

 ```

 TypeScript will automatically know that `data` is of type `RegistrationForm` without you
 having to specify it explicitly.
-This creates a more concise API that's less prone to
-errors since you can't accidentally pass the wrong type parameter.

 The key differences are: